A Centralized portal for users

 Shipped design flow (v1)

-After the rollout of the updated portal, we saw a successful drop of over 10 minutes in the time users spent both creating new templates and editing existing templates.
+After the rollout of the updated portal, we saw a successful drop of over 10 minutes in the time users spent in content creation tasks

-After discussing with my project PM and eng lead, I met with product leads to find a way we could work to implement a "deactivate" feature, noting that this problem could compound as our usage increased and as users did this more often and eventually cause users to rely on external programs to store content.
+After discussing with my project PM and the engineering lead, I met with other lead stakeholders to find a way we could work to implement a "delisting" feature, noting that this problem could compound as our usage increased and as users did this more often and eventually cause users to rely on external programs to store content.

 10. The grand finale